castorini/docTTTTTquery/README.md

 recall_1000             all     0.8856
 ```

-### Indexing with segmented documents and expanded queries
+### Per-Segment Expansion

+Although per-document expansion is the most straightforward way to use docTTTTTquery, we have found that _per segment_ expansion works even better.
-We split the documents into segments and append the expanded queries to each of them, then we create the index for them.
-In this way, we can keep more useful segments from the documents in the initial ranking stage.
+In this approach, we split the documents into segments and append the expanded queries to _each_ segment.
+We then index the segments of this expanded corpus.

 We will reuse the file `predicted_queries_topk.txt-1004000` that contains all the predicted queries from last section.
 We can now append the queries to the segmented documents.
 ```